huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/examples/example2/sim/README.md

 #### **Compiling User Test Configurations**

-User test configurations are used to determine the incentive and configuration data in the test cases, and are compiled by using the parameters in configuration files.
+User test configurations are used to determine the incentives and configurations in the test cases, and are compiled by using the parameters in configuration files.
 It is recommended that user configuration files be stored in the `./tests/sv/xxx_test` directory and named `test.cfg`.
 The format is as follows:

 ```bash
     // Use '//' or '#' to for comment, which will not be sent to Testbench.